Gabocota/bad-apple-python-console/README.md

 - Requires python 3.11+

-The extended version includes more opcions and a funcion to store videos in a special format and not them being converted every time.
+The extended version includes more opcions and a function to store videos in a special format and not them being converted every time.
 This is at cost of performance and you may need a beefier computer.